7 years ago

 Following are the plans:-

-• This ‘wind energy mission’ will be a part of the (NAPPC).
+- This ‘wind energy mission’ will be a part of the National Action Plan for Climate Change (NAPPC).